XMUDM/SentiWSP/README.md

 	--max_epoch=10
 	--max_len=128
 ```
 For SentiWSP and SentiWSP-base, We fine-tune 3-5 epochs for sentence-level sentiment classification tasks and 7-10 epochs for aspect-level sentiment classification tasks.
+We use learning rate=2e-5 for SA tasks and 1e-5 for ASBA tasks.
 We use different batch_size for different model size:
 | model size | batch_size | max_sentence_length |
 | ---------- | ---------- | ------------------- |
 | base       | 32         | 512                 |